DianaBusyk/test-task/README.md

 # GitApp

 # Description
 This is a React application that allows user to open a list of issues from a specified Github repository using Github API.
+User can filter by label, filter by assignee and sort list of issues by newest or oldest.
+Also open each issue in a new window to see all the details.

 # Example